Find Grad Schools

 7 Yearly Graduations

 The most popular school in the United States for medieval studies students seekinga master's degree is Yale University.
-The average in-state tuition for full-time undergraduates is $64,700 per year, while in-state graduate students, on average, pay $48,300 per year.
+Each year, around 12,000 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $62,250 per year, while in-state graduate students, on average, pay $46,900 per year.
 During the most recent year for which we have data, 7 people received their master's degree in medieval studies from Yale.
-Of these students, 100% were women and 33% were members of underrepresented racial-ethnic groups.
+About 70% of this group were women, and 20% were students from an underrepresented racial-ethnic group.

 #2